 It’s especially true when you consider that the same tech investment can also help your human capital get more, better work done.

-Remember, once you create the message templates and workflows, your automation platform (that’s us!) is sending out and even responding to messages from your formerly--passive and increasingly-now-active candidates.
+Remember, once you create the message templates and workflows, your recruiting automation platform (that’s us!) is sending out and even responding to messages from your formerly--passive and increasingly-now-active candidates.
 And, it’s writing that data to your ATS, updating candidate profiles without your recruiters having to lift a finger.

 Your engagement platform and ATS are working together to save you time and money.
-The right automation partner takes care of a great deal of sourcing for your recruiters, freeing them to focus on one-on-one, human interactions.
+The right automation partner takes care of a great deal of passive candidate sourcing for your recruiters, freeing them to focus on one-on-one, human interactions.

 Staffing firms around the world are using Sense to facilitate that passive to active talent journey, to build stronger pipelines and relationships, automate their database enrichment and cleanup, and to not only survive in this pandemic, but to thrive.